 Birthday Graphing Activity Take a classroom survey on birthdays and complete this graph.
 It is a great getting to know you activity that also helps you record student birthdays!

 Classroom Treasure Hunt – Laminate and cut apart our treasure cards.
 Then, tape them in the given locations in your classroom.
 Using their treasure hunt sheet, students search for the treasure and record the hidden words.
 When students are finished with the hunt, group kids in small teams.
-Give each team a set of treasure cards.
+Give each team a set of word cards.
 The students work together to unscramble the words and form a complete sentence.
 When students complete their task, give each student a treasure!
-Use our treasure pencil toppers as a small reward.
-Print, hole punch and attach to a pencil.